sphinx-doc/sphinx/doc/config.rst

    A list of files that are generated/copied in the build directory but should not be included in the epub file.
 The default value is ``[]``.

+.. confval:: epub_tocdepth

+   The depth of the table of contents in the file :file:`toc.ncx`.
+It should be an integer greater than zero.
+The default value is 3.
+Note: A deeply nested table of contents may be difficult to navigate.

 .. _latex-options: